Academic-Labbook/alp/ssl-alp/README.txt

 == Changelog ==

+= latest =
+ - WordPress 5.5 now required!
+ - Renamed deprecated function and hook calls to reflect [changes in core](https://make.wordpress.org/core/2020/07/23/codebase-language-improvements-in-5-5/).

 = 0.20.2 =
  - Have rebuild coauthors tool remove coauthor terms for users who no longer exist on the site.
  - Update some URLs pointing to https://alp.attackllama.com/.

 = 0.20.1 =
  - Add extra check when adding Unread Posts button to admin bar.
- - Use better hook for adding Unread Posts to admin bar..
+ - Use better hook for adding Unread Posts to admin bar.
  - Various bug fixes:
    - Null check for terms in update_coauthor_term; occasionally we've seen the term doesn't exist
    - Null check for when an old revision has been deleted
    - Check that ALP is active on blogs when adding coauthor terms on login when ALP is installed in a network but not network active
    - Stop CSS revisions appearing in the Recent Revisions widget.

 = 0.20.0 =